 And so he picked up the phone and called his basketball teammate Philipp.
 They met in Max’s parents’ kitchen and this was where the journey really began.
 Why did he team up with Philipp?
 He is a trained mechatronics engineer, studied maths and industrial engineering, and he loves not only designing things but also turning them into reality.
 So within a very short time, there was not just a sketch of a first Plantcube on paper, but the pair were sitting together in Max’s parents’ garage building the first prototype.

 Agrilution has been part of the Miele Family since December 2019.
-If you walk around the company in the west of Munich, you will find some 40 employees from all over the world who all have a real sparkle in their eyes.
+If you walk around the company in the west of Munich, you will find over 60 employees from all over the world who all have a real sparkle in their eyes.

 The journey continues in the minds of Max and Philipp.
 The destruction of our natural habitat and soils by conventional farming in the last 200 years and the resulting consequences for biodiversity and our climate have been dramatic.
 By 2030, we need to stop the destruction of the soils so that we can put our planet back on the right path.
 Agrilution wants to be part of the solution by making food production more sustainable, decentralised and healthier for people and the planet.